-On January 14, 2015, the Company purchased 100% of the equity of Armstrong for approximately \$52.0 million in cash.
+On January 14, 2015, the Company purchased 100% of the equity of Armstrong for approximately \$52.3 million in cash.
 Armstrong, located in Itasca, Illinois, is a leading provider of engineering, design and certification solutions for commercial aircraft, specializing in connectivity, in-flight entertainment, and electrical power systems.
-Armstrong will be included in our Aerospace segment.
+Armstrong is included in our Aerospace segment.

-On February 28, 2014, Astronics completed the acquisition of substantially all of the assets and liabilities of EADS North America's Test and Services division.
-ATS is located in Irvine, California and is a leading provider of highly engineered automatic test systems, subsystems and instruments for the semi-conductor, consumer electronics, commercial aerospace and defense industries.
+On February 28, 2014, Astronics, through its wholly owned subsidiary ATS, completed the acquisition of substantially all of the assets and liabilities of EADS North America's Test and Services division.
+ATS is located in Irvine, California and is a leading provider of highly engineered automatic test systems, subsystems and instruments for the semiconductor, consumer electronics, commercial aerospace & defense industries.
 The purchase price was approximately \$69.4 million in cash.